nusex/nusex/docs/source/guide/templates.rst

     * - pyproject.toml
       - *Outlined below.*
     * - README.md
       - All mentions of the project's name are replaced by "PROJECTNAME", and an acknowledgement for nusex is added.
+    * - README.txt
+      - All mentions of the project's name are replaced by "PROJECTNAME", and an acknowledgement for nusex is added.
     * - setup.cfg
       - All mentions of the project's name are replaced by "PROJECTNAME".